 Wainwright's third fell guide covers the high ground bordered by Borrowdale, Thirlmere, Grasmere, Rydal and Langdale, and includes hills ranging from the iconic mountain classics of the Langdale Pikes to little-explored ridges above Watendlath.
-In this week not only do we climb all 27 of Wainwright's named Central Fells but we explore routes between these well-loved valleys that would be impracticable if travelling by car.
+In this week, not only do we climb all 27 of Wainwright's named Central Fells, we also explore routes between these well-loved valleys that would be impracticable if travelling by car.
 The Central Fells feature 8 mountains that are over 2000ft, so a good head for heights is a must on this challenging holiday!

 - Follow in the footsteps of Alfred Wainwright exploring some of his favourite fells